thecarp/dactyl-keyboard/doc/options-clusters.md

 # Key cluster configuration options

-Each heading in this document represents a recognized configuration key in YAML files for a DMOTE variant.
+Each heading in this document represents a recognized configuration key in [YAML files for the DMOTE application](configuration.md).

 This specific document describes options for the general outline and position of any individual cluster of keys.
 One set of such options will exist for each entry in `key-clusters`, a section documented [here](options-main.md).